otrv4/otrv4/otrv4.md

 ## Main Changes over Version 3

 - Improvements on security and privacy:
-  - Security level raised to 28 bytes (224 bits) based on elliptic curve cryptography (ECC)
+  - Security level raised to 224 bits based on elliptic curve cryptography (ECC)
   - Additional protection against transcript decryption in the case of ECC compromise